The Flip Wilson Show

-The Flip Wilson Show is an hour-long variety show that originally aired in the US on NBC from September 17, 1970, to June 27, 1974.
+The Flip Wilson Show is an hour-long variety show that originally aired in the United States on NBC from September 17, 1970, to June 27, 1974.
 The show starred American comedian Flip Wilson; the program was one of the first American television programs starring a black person in the title role to become highly successful with a white audience.
 Specifically, it was the first successful network variety series starring an African American.
 During its first two seasons, it was the nation's second most watched show according to Nielsen ratings.